What is NoFap?

 NoFap is a peer support site, not a mental healthcare treatment.

 NoFap is not a replacement for therapy, counseling, or other professional care.
 NoFap is a peer support website where users help to motivate each other to sexually self-improve.
-Quitting or reducing drinking, smoking, gambling, junk food, pornography, etc., are goals, not mental healthcare treatments.
+Quitting or reducing alcohol, smoking, gambling, junk food, pornography, etc., are goals, not mental healthcare treatments.
 However, treatment parameters provided by a professional may include the use of online peer support resources such as NoFap.
 We encourage all users to seek the support of an appropriately-credentialed therapist.
 Learn more about how to find porn addiction therapy.

 NoFap is not a moral crusade.